The three types of ADHD vary by common symptom presentation.

 These drugs can cause side effects, including:

-Many types of therapy seek to address any social, behavioral, and emotional issues that the person may experience.
+Many types of therapy seek to address any social, behavioral, and emotional issues the person may experience.

-This form of treatment can include working in small groups or one-on-one to help the person develop the social skills that will help them to interact with others.
+Behavioral therapy can include working in small groups or one-on-one to help the person develop the social skills that will help them to interact with others.

 Often therapy can be undertaken as part of the school program for children with ADHD, so discuss this option with both the doctor and the school to find out the best way forward.